Esri/solutions-raster-functions/README.md

 * [Getting started with image and raster processing](http://pro.arcgis.com/en/pro-app/help/data/imagery/get-started-with-image-and-raster-processing.htm)
 * [Apply functions to a dataset](http://pro.arcgis.com/en/pro-app/help/data/imagery/apply-functions-to-a-dataset.htm)

 ### Getting Started

 * Download the solutions-raster-functions repo to your local computer and unzip it to a local drive location preferably route of C:
 * Read information on building raster functions which can be found  here (https://github.com/Esri/raster-functions/wiki) and here (https://github.com/Esri/raster-functions) and here for Python raster functions (https://github.com/Esri/raster-functions/wiki/PythonRasterFunction)
 * Information on how to build / modify raster functions within ArcMap can be found here (https://desktop.arcgis.com/en/desktop/latest/manage-data/raster-and-images/accessing-the-raster-function-template-editor.htm) and information for ArcGIS Pro can be found here (http://pro.arcgis.com/en/pro-app/help/data/imagery/apply-functions-to-a-dataset.htm)

-* These raster functions are designed to work with mosaic datasets only and only with NAM data in the NetCDF format.
-If the user wants to use other data formats then the raster functions and associated python scripts will have to be edited.
-* The raster functions have been built with NAM CONUS (12km) downloaded in the OpeNDAP format obtained from here (http://nomads.ncep.noaa.gov/)  and then converted to NetCDF format using the OpeNDAP to NetCDF tool within the Multidimension Supplemental tools which can be downloaded from here (http://www.arcgis.com/home/item.html?id=9f963f362fe5417f87d44618796db938) For more information on the data downloaded please refer to here (http://nomads.ncep.noaa.gov/txt_descriptions/WRF_NMM_doc.shtml)
 * Raster functions should be applied as follows;
     * With ArcGIS Desktop 10.3
         * Add the raster functions to the mosaic dataset as a processing templates.